How to Incorporate in Colorado vs. How to Start a Colorado LLC

 $10, by far one of the least expensive state reports.

 When is my report due?

 Your Colorado Periodic Report is due within a three month window starting on the first day of the month in which you filed your company’s Articles.
 For example, if you officially formed your business in July, then your reporting window is between July 1st and September 31st.
 Colorado gives you a two month grace period, after which you will be charged a late fee of $50.
 Failure to file the report could result in your business

-Let’s be honest, taxes are like root canals.
-No one enjoys them.
-They are, however, an integral part of keeping your business legal and healthy.
-While we’re not tax professionals, we’ll definitely do our best to try and explain what kind of taxes your business will be expected to pay.
+Almost no one enjoys taxes.
+They are, however, an integral part of successfully doing business in America.
+While we’re not tax professionals, we definitely will do our best to try and explain what kind of taxes your business will be expected to pay.

 What is Colorado’s corporate tax rate?